Virtual support groups provide a lifeline

 Before COVID-19, feelings of stress, isolation, and the intensity of 24/7 care were not uncommon for caregivers like Leslie.
 But the pandemic further compounded them.
 That’s where virtual support groups at Alzheimer’s LA have been an integral lifeline for so many.

-Thanks to the generous support of our community, Alzheimer’s LA provided 37 virtual support groups during the first half of this year.
+Thanks to the generous support of our community, Alzheimer’s LA provided 37 virtual support groups during the first half of 2021.
 These groups meet regularly and include support groups for young adult caregivers, those living long distance or caring for someone in long-term care facilities, as well as African American male caregivers and LGBTQ+ caregivers.
 We tailor our programs and services to meet the unique needs of those we serve — helping them feel less isolated and more supported.

 Until there’s a cure, we’ll provide the care.

-Donate today and make an impact in the lives of families like Leslie and Leo.
+Visit our Ways to Give page to see how you can make an impact in the lives of families like Leslie and Leo.